Skip to main content

 New to TCU Faculty Orientation

-Full-time Faculty at TCU will attend orientation in person at the beginning of the semester they will begin teaching.
 Additionally, full-time faculty have access to the N2TCU Full-time Faculty Orientation resource course in our learning management system, Brightspace by D2L.
-This course contains resources and materials to refer back to as the academic term progresses.
+This course contains resources and materials you may access at any time.
 Enrollment in the orientation resource course will happen automatically once the faculty member creates their TCU username and email address.

 Full-time Faculty Orientation Dates: